 - Severe nervous system problems have happened.
 These may include feeling confused, behavior or mood changes, balance problems, other movement problems, or hallucinations (seeing or hearing things that are not there).
 Sometimes, this has happened months to years after starting this drug.
-Call your doctor right away if you have any of these effects.
+Call the doctor right away if your child has any of these effects.

 - Back pain.